Terms Served: 2018, 2019-2021, 2020- Vice Chairman

-Shawn Freeland, his wife Kristy and their two daughters live on their farm in Caputa where they run a cow/calf operation, stockers, registered Black Angus, beef finishing, as well as produce irrigated livestock forage.
+Shawn Freeland Vice Chairman of the South Dakota Soil Health Coalition, his wife Kristy and their two daughters live on their farm in Caputa where they run a cow/calf operation, stockers, registered Black Angus, beef finishing, as well as produce irrigated livestock forage.
 Additional positions held by Shawn include serving as a District 3 Director for the South Dakota Stock Growers, Director for the St. Germain Irrigating Company and member of SDARL Class VIII.

 Shawn’s farm has been completely no-till since 2016.
 He also utilizes cover crops, livestock grazing of cover crops, managed intensive grazing practices and no longer uses synthetic fertilizer.

 Shawn’s goals for the future of soil health on his operation and throughout South Dakota include: “Regenerating the soil, Minimizing erosion, Providing nutrient dense products to consumers, Assisting with community education and outreach, Holistically managing his operation, and Increasing both bio-diversity and drought resistance.”

 “Soil is soil whether its 5,000 acres or just your little backyard plot, this is really important to keep that soil living and healthy,” Freeland said, “if you take the time, put the money into it and invest in your soil it will pay you back.”